gatsbyjs/gatsby/docs/docs/adding-search-with-js-search.md

 But there is a slight diference although, it will be used the React `getDerivedStateFromProps()` lifecycle method to adjust the component state accordingly and then `componentDidMount()` to instatiate the client side search, based on the options defined by the state.
 With this, all of the data will be already available as soon as the specified endpoint is reached, and searching can be made almost instantly.

-Hope that this rather extensive guide shed some insights on how to implement client search using js-search.
+Hopefully this guide has shed some insights on how you can implement client search using js-search.

-Now go make something great.
+Now go and make something great!